roboscienceorg/book/source/AdvFiltering/Particle.rst

 Particle Filters
 ----------------

+..
+Note:: Lots to add for this section.

 Particle filters are a form of sequential Monte Carlo methods used to address the hidden Markov chain and nonlinear filtering problems.
 Normally known as a non-parametric filter and separated from Kalman